raspitv/RasPiCamcorder/ReadMe.txt

 sleep 10
 sudo python /home/pi/picamcorder2.py &

-...which slows things down enough to make it work and puts the process in the background.
+...which slows things down at startup, just enough to make it work and puts the process in the background.

+If you prefer to auto-start-up the stills or streaming programs instead of video, just edit picamcorder.sh to call the program you want to run.

 Setting up for small screen use